iOS-4-Beginners-Autumn-2019/home/README.md

 >Remember to push your solutions before Saturday midnight 😉

+---

+### Class 2: iOS Design Patterns & Memory Management

+We were talking about Model View Controller application architecture pattern.
+This approach is strongly recommended by Apple, including all UIKit API designs.
+You can read more about Apple's interpretation of MVC [here](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html).
+That's the design pattern that is the easiest to use and understand in small apps (like those we will build during this class).

+In summary:

+1. Separate your classes into three categories:
+	- **Models**: The core of your app's logic.
+Your database, your business logic, your network requests, etc.
+	- **Views**: The most generic and reusable objects here.
+A `UILabel` and a `UIButton` are views (most of views are subclass of `UIView`) - they don't know anything about what they're displaying or what actions they perform.
+	- **Controllers**: Subclasses of `UIViewController`.
+Their responsibility is to display model data in the views, as well as handle user's actions and represent them to the model
+2. Don't let **views** and **models** communicate!
+Ever! ✋🛑
+3. Controllers should own their models.
+4. Controllers should own their views.
+5. Views communicate with their controllers by [**target-action**](https://developer.apple.com/library/content/documentation/General/Conceptual/Devpedia-CocoaApp/TargetAction.html) mechanism, or by [**delegation**](https://developer.apple.com/library/content/documentation/General/Conceptual/CocoaEncyclopedia/DelegatesandDataSources/DelegatesandDataSources.html) (via `weak` variables and protocols).
+6. Models communicate with controllers by notifications (see [`NotificationCenter`](https://developer.apple.com/documentation/foundation/notificationcenter)) (to inform about updates) or by completion [**closures**](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html).

+###### Examples:

+During this class we've built two sample apps.
+They both utilize the MVC approach, which works perfectly here.
+Check out our [Button Counter](./Class%203/ButtonCounter) app.

+>You can read all about *MVC*, *MVVM* and other iOS Design Patterns in [this great article](https://medium.com/ios-os-x-development/ios-architecture-patterns-ecba4c38de52) by Bohdan Orlov.

+### Assignment 2:

+See home assignment **Smile App** [here](https://classroom.github.com/g/rMx1ZR6N).

+>The assignment is to be completed in two person teams.
+I know it's an easy one, but the following assignments are going to be more difficult, and you need to learn *git collaboration*.

+>Remember to push your solutions before Saturday midnight 😉

 ## Resources

 - [Install Swift on Linux](https://swift.org/download/#releases) - we're using version `5.1`